ryansafner/example_empirical_paper/README.md

 This is one method of organizing files, and performing *all* tasks (writing text; importing, wrangling, and analyzing data; creating tables and plots) in a single file - `paper.Rmd`.

 To see another method of organization and separation of tasks across multiple files and folders, see my [Workflow](https://github.com/ryansafner/workflow) repository for an example.

+# Compiling to PDF

+If you wish to compile the `.Rmd` to a pdf,